-- 25. For a cell the notional regulatory capital resources to meet the notional PCR must be calculated in accordance with paragraph 22 as if it were a stand-alone insurer, subject to a maximum of the PCR for that cell (i.e., excess cell capital is not available to meet the total PCR of the PCC), except where permitted under paragraph 29. - 26.
-For a cell, where the notional regulatory capital resources to meet the notional PCR are less than the notional PCR and the cell has recourse to the capital of the core, pursuant to paragraph 28, core capital may be notionally allocated to the cell. - 27.
-For the core the notional regulatory capital resources to meet the notional PCR must be calculated in accordance with paragraph 22 as if it were a stand-alone insurer, less the total of any capital notionally allocated to the cells. - 28.
-The total core capital notionally allocated to all cells must not exceed the core's own regulatory capital resources (before any reallocation) over that required to meet its own notional PCR. - 29.
-Where the total PCR for the PCC is equal to the total MCR for the PCC, which is itself bound by the Capital Floor, for the purpose of these Rules, the total regulatory capital resources for the PCC may include any core or cell capital, subject to a maximum of the total PCR for the PCC. - 30.
-For a cell the notional regulatory capital resources to meet the notional MCR must be calculated in accordance with paragraph 23 as if it were a stand-alone insurer, subject to a maximum of the MCR for that cell (i.e. excess cell capital is not available to meet the total MCR of the PCC) except where permitted under paragraph 34. - 31.
-For a cell, where the notional regulatory capital resources to meet the notional MCR are less than the notional MCR and the cell has recourse to the capital of the core, pursuant to paragraph 33, core capital may be notionally allocated to the cell. - 32.
-For the core the notional regulatory capital resources to meet the notional MCR must be calculated in accordance with paragraph 23 as if it were a stand-alone insurer, less the total of any capital notionally allocated to the cells. - 33.
-The total core capital notionally allocated to all cells must not exceed the core's own regulatory capital resources (before any reallocation) over that required to meet its own notional MCR. - 34.
-Where the total MCR for the PCC is bound by the Capital Floor, for the purpose of these Rules, the total regulatory capital resources for the PCC include any core or cell capital, subject to a maximum of the total MCR for the PCC.
+- (3) For a cell, where the notional regulatory capital resources to meet the notional PCR are less than the notional PCR and the cell has recourse to the capital of the core, core capital may be notionally allocated to the cell. - (4) For the core, the notional regulatory capital resources to meet the notional PCR must be calculated as if it were a stand-alone insurer, less the total of any capital notionally allocated to the cells, and in accordance with these Rules. - (5) The total core capital notionally allocated to all cells must not exceed the core's own regulatory capital resources, before any reallocation, over that required to meet its own notional PCR. - (6) Where the total PCR for the PCC is equal to the total MCR for the PCC, which is itself bound by the Capital Floor, the total regulatory capital resources for the PCC may include any core or cell capital, subject to a maximum of the total PCR for the PCC. - (7) For a cell, the notional regulatory capital resources to meet the notional MCR must be calculated as if it were a stand-alone insurer, subject to a maximum of the MCR for that cell, and in accordance with these Rules.

+For example, excess cell capital is not available to meet the total MCR of the PCC.

+- (8) For a cell, where the notional regulatory capital resources to meet the notional MCR are less than the notional MCR and the cell has recourse to the capital of the core, core capital may be notionally allocated to the cell. - (9) For the core, the notional regulatory capital resources to meet the notional MCR must be calculated as if it were a stand-alone insurer, less the total of any capital notionally allocated to the cells, and in accordance with these Rules. - (10) The total core capital notionally allocated to all cells must not exceed the core's own regulatory capital resources, before any reallocation, over that required to meet its own notional MCR.

+(11) Where the total MCR for the PCC is bound by the Capital Floor, the total regulatory capital resources for the PCC include any core or cell capital, subject to a maximum of the total MCR for the PCC.

-Part 3 - MCR
+PART 3 MCR

-- 35. The MCR must be determined as set out in paragraphs 37 to 46 - 36.
-The MCR is intended to be the capital required to ensure that the licensed insurer should be able to meet its obligations over the next 12 months with an 85% probability.
+The MCR is determined as set out by this Part.

+The MCR is intended to be the capital required to ensure that the licensed insurer should be able to meet its obligations over the next twelve months with an 85% probability.